Overview

 Development

-This project is under active development in preparation of the release of the Silverback Platform.
-Things might not be in their final state and breaking changes may occur.
+This project is under active development to match the capabilities of the Silverback Platform.
+Things might not be in their final state and breaking changes may occur in minor revisions.
 Comments, questions, criticisms and pull requests are welcomed.

 See Contributing for more information.